ros-infrastructure/robots.ros.org/contributing.md

 ## Who can contribute?

 Anyone can contribute to the site.
-However it is expected that the majority of contributors are expecected to be the robot manufacturers or ROS integratoin maintainers.
+However, it is expected that the majority of contributors will be the robot manufacturers or ROS integration maintainers.

 ## What content should be on the site?

-This site is designed to be a portal for discovery and comparison of robots that publicly documented ROS interfaces.
+This site is designed to be a portal for discovery and comparison of robots with publicly documented ROS interfaces.

 Developer documentation should remain on the [ROS wiki](http://wiki.ros.org).
-And pages on this site should not be the primary reference for a robot.
+Pages on this site should not be the primary reference for a robot.
-It should have it's own website with the majority of it's marketing and promotional content sales opportunities etc.
+It should have its own website with the majority of its marketing and promotional content.

 ## Featured Spotlight

 Robots may be promoted to the spotlight on the home page.
 To inquire about being promoted please contact info@osrfoundation.org .

 ## How to contribute